Earth Lagoon Myvatn (Myvatn Nature Baths) Travel Guide

 Number of reviews

-The Mývatn Nature Baths are a set of geothermally heated pools and steam baths found in the Lake Mývatn area.
-They are about two kilometres east of the village of Reykjahlíð, and a fantastic example of Iceland’s hot spring culture.
+The Earth Lagoon Myvatn (formerly known as Myvatn Nature Baths) are a set of geothermally heated pools and steam baths found in the Lake Mývatn area.
+They are a short drive from the village of Reykjahlíð, and a fantastic example of Iceland’s hot spring culture.

-Myvatn tours allow you to explore the beauty of this region.
+Myvatn tours allow you to explore the beauty of this region and book a visit to Earth Lagoon.
 You can rent a car and travel to North Iceland to visit the baths.
 Otherwise, road trips such as this 10-Day Self Drive and guided packages such as this 10-Day Package offer a stop here.
 You can also make the most of your visit by staying in accommodation in Myvatn.

-The Mývatn Nature Baths are centred around a large lagoon, which has a temperature of about 36 to 40 degrees Celsius (97 to 104 degrees Fahrenheit).
+The Earth Lagoon is centred around a large lagoon, which has a temperature of about 36 to 40 degrees Celsius (97 to 104 degrees Fahrenheit).
 The water here is packed with minerals, particularly sulphur, which is said to be good for respiratory and skin problems.

 There are also two steam-baths, sat directly on top of churning geothermal waters.
 The temperature in these is close to 50 degrees Celsius (122 degrees Fahrenheit), and humidity is near 100%, so be sure to be well hydrated before going in.
 The site also has a hot tub and a separate pool for young children, as well as a restaurant.

-The Myvatn Nature Baths are close to other geothermal sites.
+The Earth Lagoon are close to other geothermal sites.

 The Mývatn region is one of the most diverse in Iceland.
-You will only have to drive five minutes from the Nature Baths to come across natural geothermal phenomena, such as those at Mount Námaskarð.
+You will only have to drive five minutes from Earth Lagoon to come across natural geothermal phenomena, such as those at Mount Námaskarð.
 On this pass, you will find dozens of seething fumaroles and bubbling mud pits, that dye the land vivid colours and fill the air with noxious fumes.

 Another nearby site used in Game of Thrones that combines both geothermal energy and geological beauty is the Grjótagjá hot spring cave.
 While you cannot bathe here, you can look upon the water and see where Jon Snow and his Wildling lover consummated their relationship.